evamarinma/ft_printf/README.md

 >
 > <small>***Tip:** Feel free to search how **'va_start'**, **'va_arg'** and **'va_end'** work.*</small>
 >
-We use `printf()` veryday, but did you know how it actually works?
+We use `printf()` everyday, but did you know how it actually works?
 Take a look through this code!

 > &nbsp;